Arianny Celeste Stuns In A Floral Dress & Cowboy Boots For A Breathtaking Instagram Update

 UFC ring girl Arianny Celeste thrilled her 3.3 million Instagram followers with her latest post, a breathtaking shot taken outdoors that showcased her beauty to perfection.
-The picture was taken by photographer and actor Taylor King, who Arianny made sure to tag in the picture itself as well as in the caption of the post.
+The picture was taken by photographer and actor Taylor King, whom Arianny made sure to tag in the post.

 The shot was captured in Joshua Tree National Park, as the geotag indicated.
 Arianny stood in the middle of what seemed like a field that stretched out to the horizon, with bushes and shrubs dotting the landscape.
 The sun appeared to be setting as the sky incorporated peach tones and vibrant orange hues.